shuozhixu/FYRE2024/README.md

 which would yield two numbers on the screen.
 The second number is the maximum hydrostatic pressure.

+Note: the void diameter here is about 100 nm.
+A void with a diameter less than 100 nm can be called a nanovoid.

 #### Other void sizes

 To switch to another void size, we need to make one change in the `lmp.in` file:

 - line 12.
-Change the number `60` to `58`
+Change the number `64` to `62`

 Then submit the job by

 	sbatch lmp.batch

-Then switch to another void size by changing that number in line 12 to `56`, `54`, ..., `2`, respectively.
-As mentioned, in total 30 void sizes will be considered for each interatomic potential.
+Then switch to another void size by changing that number in line 12 to `60`, `58`, ..., `2`, respectively.
+As mentioned, in total 32 void sizes will be considered for each interatomic potential.

 Note: the smaller the void size, the smaller the simulation cell, and hence the less time it would take to finish the LAMMPS simulation.